The Santa Maria Philharmonic's Music Van gives students hands-on experience

 "This is a bassoon," she said.
 "If you cover up the 'oon' you get bass."

 She played 30-second samples of a professional playing each instrument before letting the students loose to touch, pick up, and play for themselves.

 The program targets third-graders, because in the fourth grade they have the opportunity to play in the school's band and see a performance of Prokofiev's Peter and the Wolf.
-Having been exposed to the orchestra a year before allows for a richer buying replica watches experience.
+Having been exposed to the orchestra a year before allows for a richer buying Omega Replica Watches experience.